 In particular, the UK government set out three main pillars, in its Responses:

-- Launching a research programme, alongside stakeholders’ engagement;
+- launching a research programme, alongside stakeholders’ engagement, and

 With respect to equitable remuneration, the Responses set out that the UK government will launch work to better understand issues of fairness in songwriters’ and performers’ remuneration.
 As part of this work, the UK government will assess different models, including equitable remuneration, to explore how likely they are to affect different parts of the music industry and how that might be achieved, including through potential legislation.
 It will also explore these issues through the above-mentioned music industry contact group.